Chrysler Sunbeam

-The Chrysler Sunbeam is a small supermini three-door hatchback manufactured by Chrysler Europe at the former Rootes Group factory in Linwood, Scotland, from 1977 to 1981.
+The Chrysler Sunbeam is a supermini car manufactured by Chrysler Europe at the former Rootes Group factory in Linwood, Scotland, from 1977 to 1981.
 After the takeover of Chrysler's European operations by PSA, the model was renamed Talbot Sunbeam and continued in production until 1981.
 A Talbot Sunbeam Lotus version was successful in rallying and won the World Rally Championship manufacturers' title for Talbot in 1981.

 Background

 In the mid-1970s, Chrysler UK (formerly Rootes Group) was, like much of the British car industry, in financial trouble.
 Chrysler's Linwood facility was generating significant losses and falling demand had led to its car making capacity being greatly underutilised.

-In 1975, the Ryder Report led to the effective nationalisation of one of Chrysler UK's major competitor, British Leyland.
+In 1975, the Ryder Report led to the effective nationalisation of one of Chrysler UK's major competitors, British Leyland.
 Chrysler management pressed the government for its own state aid package and threatened to close the company's UK operations if it did not receive financial support.
 The government agreed to a state grant reported at £55,000,000 to fund the development of a small car, which was to be developed in Chrysler's UK facilities and manufactured at the Linwood plant.